fmalina/revisions-blocl/activism/lifeanaturalhistory.md

 broadband and the Internet have created perfect conditions for the margins to unify.

-Large organisations don’t need networks; small ones thrive on them…At the heart of all this is not technology but relationships, tens of millions of people working towards restoration and social justice.
+Large organisations don't need networks; small ones thrive on them…At the heart of all this is not technology but relationships, tens of millions of people working towards restoration and social justice.